 As Dr Norris consults more than once a week you should not normally wait more than 2 weeks for a consultation.
 Please explain if the appointment is urgent.

 Smoking is a contraindication of surgery and is highly advised you stop smoking 2 weeks before and do not resume for 4 weeks after the operation.
 Smoking can cause poor scar formation, slow healing and increase swelling and bleeding post surgery.

 Alcohol can only affect your surgery if you drink heavily leading up to your surgical date.
-You are best to reduce all intact of alcohol until after your procedure.
+You are best to reduce all intake of alcohol until after your procedure.

 At Form & Face we offer a wide variety of payment options:

 - Bank cheque